 Now we can see a complex relationship of intervals across the 5 iterations.
 Though the literal values of each interval remains constant , relative to each set, it has a different framework to work with.

-Now that we have identified the basic core of the Phionic series, we can expand our scale and reveal an endless chart of possible Phi-Octave relationships.
-Intended for musicians so inclined, to explore tuning to the golden ratio with this series as a geometric, poly-scale, microtonal series of intervals.
+Now that we have identified the core of the Phionic Series, we can expand the scale to reveal an endless chart of possible Phi-Octave relationships.
+This series is intended for musicians interested in exploring tuning based on the golden ratio, offering a geometric, poly-scale, microtonal framework of intervals.